Deepak-Kumar45/shop_on_cloud/readme.md

-# SmartSync Microservices Architecture
+# Shop_on_cloud Microservices Architecture

-This is a full-stack microservices-based backend for SmartSync — a contact management application.
+This is a full-stack microservices-based backend for shop_on_cloud — a online shopapplication.

 ## Services:
 - `auth-service`: Authentication & JWT